The Confessions of Nat Turner: Plot summary

 The time is November 1831.
 An enslaved African, Nat Turner sits in a Virginia jail awaiting execution for his crimes.
 Nat led a rebellion which ended in the deaths of dozens of white people as well as many of his own closest friends.
-Thomas Gray, a smug, oily prosecuting attorney, urges Nat to "confess" his crimes and make peace with God.
+Thomas Gray, a prosecuting attorney, urges Nat to "confess" his crimes and make peace with God.
 Nat begins to think back on his past life and tells the novel in a series of flashbacks.

 Nat's first master was Samuel Turner, a wealthy Virginia aristocrat who believed in educating his slaves.
 Nat learned to read and write and also became a skilled carpenter.
 Unfortunately, when he was still a child Nat's mother was brutally raped by an Irish overseer while the master was away.
-This traumatic experience gives Nat both a burning hatred of white people and a secret revulsion from women's bodies and sex.
+This traumatic experience gives Nat both a burning hatred of white people and a secret revulsion towards women's bodies and sex.

 Samuel Turner has vaguely promised Nat his freedom, but through a series of misunderstandings Nat is sold instead to an impoverished preacher named Reverend Eppes.
 Eppes is a filthy, drooling homosexual who is obsessed with young boys, and he is determined to make Nat "pleasure" him at the earliest opportunity.
 Though Nat is not especially interested in young women at this point, he finds Eppes physically distasteful and shies away from physical contact.
 Discouraged, Eppes soon sells young Nat to a pair of cruel redneck farmers who brutally whip the frightened, timid slave and treat him like an animal.
 This intensifies his growing hostility towards whites.

 After bouncing around different masters for several years, Nat finally ends up as the property of a decent, hard-working farmer named Travis.
 Travis allows Nat to do skilled work as a carpenter, read his Bible, and preach to other slaves.
 During his religious fasts deep in the deserted woods, Nat begins to have strange visions of black and white angels fighting in the sky.
 Gradually he comes to believe these visions mean he is to lead the black race in a holy war to destroy all whites.